chialab/dna/docs/templates.md

 ### Promises

-The DNA's render algorithm has builtin support for `Promise`s in template: it interpolates the result of a `Promise` just like using the `await` statement and provides the helper `until` for status handling:
+The DNA's render algorithm has builtin support for `Promise`s in template: it interpolates the result of a `Promise` as if you were using the `await` statement and provides the helper `until` for status handling:

 ```ts
 import { until } from '@chialab/dna';